USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 ![Efficiencies Tab of View Control Measure Window](images/Efficiencies_Tab_of_View_Control_Measure_Window.png){#fig:efficiencies_tab_of_view_control_measure_window}

 The `Row Limit` and `Row Filter` fields are helpful when there are hundreds of efficiency records (e.g., some data may be county specific and available for multiple pollutants).
 The `Row Limit` is the maximum number of records that will be displayed on the page.
-For example, if there were thousands of records, it could take a long time to transfer all of those data from the server, so by default only 100 records will be transferred if the Row Limit is set to 100.
+For example, if there were several hundred records, it could take a long time to transfer all of those data from the server, so by default only 100 records will be transferred if the Row Limit is set to 100.

 **Step 2-5: Apply a Row Filter to Control Measure Efficiencies.** To apply a `Row Filter` to the control efficiencies, enter `Pollutant='PM10-PRI'` into the text field and then click `Apply` to display only the record for PM10-PRI.
 The `Row Filter` follows the syntax of a Structured Query Language (SQL) 'WHERE' clause.
 Note that the filter may not seem necessary in this particular example that only has a few records, but if this measure had entries for every county and pollutant, as do some mobile measures, then the filter is useful for limiting the number records displayed.
 If desired, you may try some other filters with this measure, such as: